Parenting in KFL&A

 Immunization alert!

-Your baby is due for another dose of the Pediacel and rotavirus immunization.
+Your baby is due for another dose of the Pediacel immunization which protects your child against five diseases: diphtheria, tetanus, pertussis, polio, and haemophilus influenza type b (Hib).

 Flu shot

-Your baby is now old enough to get an immunization against influenza (flu).
+Your baby is now old enough to be immunized against influenza.
 The flu is a serious respiratory infection caused by a virus.
 The flu can cause a cough, fever, muscle aches, fatigue, and even death.
-Babies are at higher risk of these problems.
+It is recommended that all babies get vaccinated because they are at high risk for serious problems.

 The first time your child receives the flu shot, they will receive two doses, at least 4 weeks apart.
 The first dose stimulates their immune system.
 The second dose provides protection so that they will be able to fight off influenza.